Background pattern

 Chronic lymphocytic leukemia

-The following is the normal administration schedule.
+The following is the usual schedule of administration.

 • Day 1 – part of your first dose (100 mg)

-• Day 2 or day 1 (continuation) – rest of your first dose 900 mg
+• Day 2 or day 1 (continuation) – rest of your first dose (900 mg)

 • Day 8 – full dose (1,000 mg)